D0V4HKIIN/Thesis-EMX-BACH/docs/Build.md

         - [ZLib](https://www.zlib.net/)
 - [OpenCL SDK](https://github.com/KhronosGroup/OpenCL-SDK)

+On Windows, it is unfortunaly probably required to build all those from source, which may be a pain to do.

 CCfits and OpenCL SDK are the only required dependencies.
 However, CCfits depends on more dependencies.
 CCfits also has to be built as a dynamic library, which at the time of writing requires it to be built as a static library first.
 To do this, first compile CCfits as per their instruction, then update the dynamic library flag:

 ```
-cmake -B <your build folder> -DBUILD_SHARED_LIBS=ON
+cmake -S <your source folder> -B <your build folder> -DBUILD_SHARED_LIBS=ON
 ```

 and build again.

-On Windows, it is unfortunaly probably required to build all those from source, which may be a pain to do.

 ## Windows
 MSVC is required to compile on Windows.
 First of all clone the repository.
 Make a copy of `CMakeListsUser.txt.example` and name it `CMakeListsUser.txt`.
 Change the paths in the copied file to point to folders where `CFITSIO`, `CCfits` and `OpenCL` are located.
 There are comments in the CMake file for guidance.